pclubiitk/pclub.in/_posts/2017-08-08-Buffer_Overflows.md

 ---
 ### What is a Buffer and What are Buffer overflows ?

-To keep it simple ; Buffer is a memory used temporarily to store output or input data while it is transferred.
+To keep it simple; a buffer is a memory used temporarily to store output or input data while it is transferred.
 From naive perspective, Buffer is just an array of a particular data type.